 Provokatsiya simply means taking control of your enemies in secret and encouraging them to do things that discredit them and help you.
 You plant your own agents provocateurs and flip legitimate activists, turning them to your side.
 When you’re dealing with extremists to start with, getting them to do crazy, self-defeating things isn’t often difficult.
 In some cases, you simply create extremists and terrorists where they don’t exist…

-Children abused by narcissists learn to shut-up and agree
+Children raised by narcissists learn to shut-up and agree

 The US Department of Justice defines Domestic Violence as follows: